Why did you get into cyber security?

 Our business continuity software won best software in Asia two years in a row, best software in Australasia three years in a row, best global software, and we were inducted into the Business Continuity Institute Hall of Fame in London.

-In my career I have consulted to over 50 organisations in Finance, Telecommunications, Government, Entertainment, Mining and Education.
+In my career I have consulted to over 50 organizations in Finance, Telecommunications, Government, Entertainment, Mining and Education.
 And I’ve done everything from ethical hacking to educating Boards and advising the Privacy Commissioner.

 After a while consulting engagements all look very similar and I was repeatedly solving the same